zengfanfan/holyhttp/README.md

 # holyhttp
-Yet another http server written in C
+Yet another lib for http server written in C.